rust-lang-ua/rustcamp/faq.md

 > This might happen if the repository is modified in some way before it is synced with the template.
 > If the changes are not significant, it is probably easier to try again from the start.
 Otherwise, here is one way to fix such an issue:

-#### What to do if you merged with `--allow-unrelated-histories`, but there are too many merge conflicts
+#### - What to do if you merged with `--allow-unrelated-histories`, but there are too many merge conflicts?

 1. You need to restore the state of your repository before the unsuccessful merge.